Skip to Content

 Natural Disasters: What Are Your Responsibilities as a LaPlata Landlord?

 When a rental home gets hit by a natural disaster in LaPlata, the amount of damage should be assessed quickly.
-The damages should always be documented thoroughly, in the event that questions emerge in the future.
-If the damage is minimal and the tenant will be displaced for only a stretch of few days or weeks, your responsibilities are to handle all repairs as quickly as possible.
-Your tenant may still be obligated to meet the terms of the lease, as well as pay to repair or replace any damage to their own personal property.
+The damages should always be documented thoroughly if questions emerge in the future.
+If the damage is minimal and the tenant will be displaced for only a few days or weeks, your responsibilities are to handle all repairs as quickly as possible.
+Your tenant may still be obligated to meet the lease terms and pay to repair or replace any damage to their personal property.

-If nonetheless, the damage is extensive, or the maintenances will take several months or more, it is the responsibility of the owner to determine how to handle the lease.
+Nonetheless, the owner must determine how to handle the lease if the damage is extensive or the maintenance will take several months or more.
 If the home is uninhabitable, you may need to release your renter from the lease and return the security deposit in full.
-A tenants’ security deposit cannot be used to pay for damages caused by a natural disaster.
-On top of that, if the natural disaster strikes close to the beginning of the month or immediately after a month’s rent has been paid, the landlord may have a responsibility to return that month’s rent to the renter.
+A tenant’s security deposit cannot be used to pay for damages caused by a natural disaster.
+On top of that, if the natural disaster strikes close to the beginning of the month or immediately after a month’s rent has been paid, the landlord may be responsible for returning that month’s rent to the renter.

 Understanding how to react after a natural disaster and which moves to take with reference to the lease, rental payments, and security deposits is something the experts at Real Property Management Gold have ages of familiarity with.
 With our squad on your side, you can remain peaceful and positive in the intelligence that even when disaster hits, your LaPlata rental properties are in the premium feasible hands.
 Please contact us online or call us at 301-392-2172 for more information.